emf98/SPVMD/README.txt

 Welcome!

-This folder is for code associated with the varied calculation of ellipse geometries for application to analyses.
+This repo is for code associated with the varied calculation of stratospheric polar vortex ellipse geometries/metrics for application to analyses.
-Code from this folder supports a manuscript by Attard, Fernandez, and Lang 2024.
+Code from this folder supports a manuscript submitted to Monthly Weather Review by Fernandez, Attard, and Lang 2025.

 Below are descriptions of the contents of this folder:

+-> `fitEllipse3_new.py` contains code for mathematical definition statements related to the full geometric calculation of the ellipse metrics.

--> 'EllipseDef.py' contains definition statement code supporting the actual ellipse-based calculations for ERA-5 and ERA-I datasets.
+-> 'EllipseDef_ERA5.py' contains a definition statement code supporting ellipse metric calculations for ERA-5 datasets.
 This code can be used at most pressure levels and can contour other features of interest through gph beyond the stratospheric polar vortex.

+-> 'EllipseDef_ERAI.py' contains a definition statement code supporting ellipse metric calculations for ERA-I datasets.

-Please check this code to update the locations of your saved data files.
-Additionally, please uncomment save fig lines if you desire to make polar-centric ellipse figures.
-This part of the code may return issues when attempting to look at other areas globally if you do not modify the cartopy distinctions.
+Please check these codes when using them to update the locations of your saved ERA-5 or ERA-I files.
+Additionally, the plotting portion of the code may return issues when attempting to look at other areas globally if you do not modify the cartopy distinctions.

--> `fitEllipse3_new.py` contains additional mathematical definition statement code supporting running the main ellipse code.
+-> 'Fernandez_etal25' folder contains code used for calculating the diagnostics and associated images from the manuscript.

+-> 'S2S_Ellipses' folder contains files relevant to calculating these diagnostics with S2S datasets.
+There is a separate README in this folder.

+Any questions regarding the code files may be directed to Elena Fernandez (emfernandez@albany.edu/elenamf98@gmail.com).